ccc-0731/SoccerData/README.md

 Result: to be implemented

 ## Features
-- Color-coding both teams
+- Colors separating the players and the ball
-- Indicating where the 1st quarter ends and 2nd quarter begins
+- Indicating where the 1st quarter ends and 2nd quarter begins*
-- Data preprocessing: Get rid of all the frames where the ball isn't visible
+- Data preprocessing: Get rid of all the frames where the ball isn't visible*
 - and more...!

+*may not be implemented yet
 ~~The Real STAR: We don't know a lot of coding -> Learn coding by diving in -> We learn it -> This~~